hexencoded/thorcms/README.md

-thor/thorcms
+Thor CMS (Quickstart Application)
 ======

-Laravel 4 CMS starter application using Thor CMS Framework
+Thor CMS is a multipurpose Laravel 4 CMS platform and CRUD generator with multilingual support.

 ## Requirements
 * PHP 5.4+
-* Database connection
+* Database connection (by default a sqlite file is used)

 ## Setup